Locksmith Rekeying Services

 What Is Rekeying?

-Rekeying is changing the tumblers in a lock to only work with a new key.
-Any lost or stolen keys that will no longer open the lock.
+Rekeying is changing the tumblers in a lock to work only with a new key.
+Any lost or stolen keys will no longer open the lock.

 It's a simple and affordable way to upgrade your security without replacing your locks entirely.
 It's cheaper than lock replacement while offering the same level of protection.